 Information for Authors

-CURRENT ZOOLOGY is a bimonthly, peer-reviewed international journal that publishes reviews, research articles, and short communications in all aspects of Zoology, including significant new findings of fundamental and general interest.
-Submissions in the research fields of ecology, behavioral biology, biogeography, conservation biology, and evolutionary biology are especially welcome.
+CURRENT ZOOLOGY is a bimonthly, peer-reviewed international journal that publishes reviews and research articles in the fields of ecology, behavioral biology, biogeography, conservation biology, and evolutionary biology, including significant new findings of fundamental and general interest.
 In particular, CURRENT ZOOLOGY seeks to publish research that explores the interface between zoological disciplines, and is truly integrative by illuminating the greater picture.
-CURRENT ZOOLOGY also welcomes forum papers.

 Submitted manuscripts are accepted with the understanding that they are subject to peer review and editorial revision.
 Once accepted, the copyright of the article, including the right to reproduce the article in all forms and media, shall be assigned exclusively to the CURRENT ZOOLOGY.
 In assigning copyright, authors may use their own material for other non-commercial uses or in other publications provided that the journal is acknowledged as the original place of publication.